Chicago indoor dining expected to return Saturday with city, suburban Cook Co. on track for Tier 1

 WATCH: Why some restaurants won't reopen even if restrictions loosen

-But as more suburban restaurants get this new lifeline, indoor dining remains banned in Chicago.

-And even when those restrictions are lifted in the city, some restaurants still won't be reopening for now.
+Even when restrictions are lifted in the city, some restaurants still won't be reopening for now.

 "25% (capacity) makes us lose money, 50% (capacity) makes us lose money," said Jodi Fyfe, owner of Eden in the West Loop.